IntersectMBO/cardano-node/doc/reference/tx-metadata.md

 + certify ownership and exchange of assets specifying asset owners in different time periods, transfer details, or asset value at the time of transfer
 + certify documents and signatures, by using a public hash that proves the document’s existence

 Transactions can contain metadata whose hash is part of the body of the transaction.
-This hash is read by all transaction signatures.
-The metadata value is kept outside the transaction to allow checking its integrity and authentication.
+Because the metadata hash is in the tx body, this allows for integrity checking and authentication of the metadata.

 ## Metadata structure